Car Shakes When Idling + Check Engine Light

 • Car also hesitates when you press the gas: often points more toward a bigger misfire or mixture issue.

-In simple terms: idle problems are often easier to feel when the car is sitting still because nothing else is hiding the vibration.
+Idle problems are often easier to notice when the car is sitting still because nothing else is hiding the vibration.

 What to Check First